Tech professional drafting an EB2 NIW proposed endeavor statement for a USCIS immigration petition.

 A strong proposed endeavor also shows independence.
 That does not mean you must start a company or work alone.
 It simply means your work should not be framed as dependent on one employer or one specific job offer.

 The easiest way to remember it is this: your proposed endeavor is your future impact story, written in a way USCIS can evaluate.
 When your endeavor statement is clear, your EB2 NIW petition proposed endeavor becomes structured and persuasive.
-When it is vague, even strong profiles become harder to approve.

-3. The Biggest Mistake Tech Professionals Make
+3. The Biggest Mistakes Tech Professionals Make

-The most common mistake is treating the endeavor like a job plan.
 Many applicants write something like: “I will work as a software engineer and contribute to innovation in the U.S.”

-3. No measurable outcomes
+3. Leaving out measurable outcomes

-A third mistake is writing something that sounds impressive but lacks measurable outcomes.
 Terms like “innovative,” “cutting-edge,” or “transformative” do not automatically create credibility.
-Weak statement: “I will work as a software engineer.”

 Strong statement: “I will improve healthcare data interoperability using secure cloud-based pipelines to reduce delays in patient care.”